-When applying for a marriage-based green card, you’ll need to provide your address history for the past five years to the U.S. government.
+When applying for a family-based or marriage-based green card, you’ll need to provide your address history for the past five years to the U.S. government.
 If you’re applying from abroad, you’ll need to remember all of the addresses where you’ve lived since age 16.

 This task should be simple if you’ve lived in the same place all these years.
 But what if you’ve moved enough times to forget some of your previous addresses or exactly when you lived at each one?
 In this guide, we’ll review how accurate you’re generally expected to be when providing your address history.
 We’ll also provide some useful tips for remembering your old addresses.

 Unsure about which immigration path is best for you?
 Answer a few simple questions to get started.

 Address History Requirements

 Both the family member seeking a green card and sponsoring family member must provide their address history on the appropriate form.
 The following table lists the forms where family members will enter their current and previous addresses:

 |Family Sponsorship Form (I-130)||Sponsoring family member (U.S. citizen or green card holder)||Past 5 years|

 |Supplemental Information Form (I-130A)||Green card applicant living abroad or in the U.S.||Past 5 years|

 |Green Card Application|